The official Rust logo | |

 }

-expression also takes the place of C's ternary conditional.
-A function does not need to end with a return
+expression is used instead of C's ternary conditional.
+With returns being implicit, a function does not need to end with a return

-expression: if the semicolon is omitted, the value of the last expression in the function will be used as the return value,[45] as seen in the following recursive implementation of the factorial function:
+expression; if the semicolon is omitted, the value of the last expression in the function is used as the return value,[52] as seen in the following recursive implementation of the factorial function:

 fn factorial(i: u64) -> u64 {